Agreed at the Committee Meeting of 6th February 2019 with revisions 5th January 2022 and 2nd May 2023

 12.3.
 If the wind drops and/or tidal current increases after the first boat has

-normally be deemed to have retired.
-If they have already completed one
+be deemed to have retired.
+If they have already completed one lap they may

-lap they may be allowed (at the discretion of the OOD) to count the last
+be allowed (at the discretion of the OOD) to count the last recorded time and

-the shortened course and boats are unable to complete their lap, the race
+shortened course and boats are unable to complete their lap, the race may (at

-may (at the discretion of the OOD) be calculated based on the penultimate
+the discretion of the OOD) be calculated based on the penultimate lap of those

-lap of those boats who have finished and the last recorded lap of boats
+boats who have finished and the last recorded lap of boats that have not

-first reasonable opportunity.
-The protest in writing must be lodged no
+reasonable opportunity.
+The protest in writing must be lodged no later than one

 14.1.
 Races are open to all current Sully SC members.